Checkout icon

 For security reasons, when displaying the redirect in an app, we recommend that you use SFSafariViewController for iOS or Chrome Custom Tabs for Android, instead of WebView objects.

-After the shopper completes the payment, they are redirected back to your returnUrl with HTTP GET.
-The returnUrl is appended with a Base64-encoded redirectResult:
+After the shopper completes the payment, they are redirected back to your returnUrl using the HTTP GET method.
+The URL includes a Base64-encoded redirectResult:

 GET /?shopperOrder=12xy..&&redirectResult=X6XtfGC3%21Y...
 HTTP/1.1